SonarBeserk/twitch-raidban/README.md

 ## Building

+To build manually you will first need to install [Golang](https://golang.org/).

 `go install`
 This command will build the program and output the binary as `twitch-raidban` to your `$GOBIN` directory.
 By default this will be `~/go/bin`.

+[Prebuilt binaries](https://github.com/SonarBeserk/twitch-raidban/releases) are also offered through the releases on this repository for the main operating systems.

 ## Usage